codio-content/ThinkJava/.guides/content/loops-and-strings-string-comparison.md

 }
 ```

+Try it out in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/StringComp.java java -cp code/ StringComp )

 This code compiles and runs, and sometimes it gets the answer right.
 But sometimes it gets the answer wrong.
 If you give it two different strings that contain the same letters, the condition will be `false`.